 How to Enable Application Performance Monitoring¶

-Application Performance Monitoring (APM) is mainly used to view the overall operation status, health level, external APIs, database calls, and the consumption or abnormal issues of your own code and its called resources.
-It helps enterprises quickly locate problems at their root cause, ensuring application performance and system stability.
+Application Performance Monitoring (APM) is primarily used to view the overall system operating status, health level, external API, and database calls, as well as resource consumption or abnormal issues related to its own code and invoked resources.
+It helps enterprises quickly locate problems from the root cause, ensuring application performance and system stability.

-TrueWatch's APM supports all APM tools based on the Opentracing protocol, such as ddtrace, Skywalking, Zipkin, Jaege, etc. By enabling the corresponding collector in DataKit and adding relevant monitoring files to the application code that needs monitoring, you can view the reported tracing data in TrueWatch workspace after configuration.
-This data can be associated with infrastructure, logs, and RUM for analysis, allowing for quick fault location and resolution, enhancing user experience.
+TrueWatch's Application Performance Monitoring supports all APM tools based on the Opentracing protocol, such as ddtrace, Skywalking, Zipkin, Jaeger, etc. By enabling the corresponding collector in DataKit and adding relevant monitoring files to the application code that needs monitoring, after configuration is completed, you can view the reported trace data in TrueWatch workspace.
+At the same time, it can be associated with infrastructure, logs, and RUM for analysis, helping you quickly locate and resolve faults, improving user experience.

 Prerequisites¶